Pretty Girls Make Graves

 Pretty Girls Make Graves is a post-hardcore band formed in Seattle in 2001, named after The Smiths' song of the same name (which itself was named after a quote from Jack Kerouac's The Dharma Bums).
 Andrea Zollo and Derek Fudesco had played together previously in The Hookers, as well as The Death Wish Kids and Area 51 along with Dann Gallucci, with whom Derek had formed Murder City Devils.
 Not long before the Murder City Devils disbanded, Derek and Andrea formed Pretty Girls Make Graves along with Jay, Nick and Nathan.
 They played the Coachella Valley Music and Arts Festival in 2004.
 The band announced its split on January 29, 2007, with their final two shows taking place in Seattle that June.

 History

 The band released their first EP on Dim Mak and Sound Virus Records before releasing their debut album Good Health on Lookout Records in April 2002.
-The band would later sign to Matador Records where they released The New Romance, and then later Elan Vital.
-Guitarist Nathan Thelen left Pretty Girls Make Graves in March 2004 to form Moonrats and Leona Marrs (formerly of HintHint) joined as a multi-instrumentalist.
+The band would later sign to Matador Records where they released The New Romance.
+A few months after The New Romance was released, guitarist Nathan Thelen left the band due to the birth of his child.
+Thelen went on to form Moonrats.

+The band wanted to add a new full-time member, but also sought to move away from their earlier, more guitar-based sound.
+Leona Marrs, formerly of HintHint, joined as a multi-instrumentalist.
+In 2005, the band released their third full-length, Elan Vital.
 On January 29, 2007, the band announced that Nick had left the band and their May 2007 tour would be their last.